-Visa Type Eligibility Status for Consideration for Reclassification Description Government Officials Becompain A-1 Eligible Ambassador, public minister, career, diplomatic or consular officer who has been accredited by a foreign government recognized de jure by the United States and who is accepted by the President or by the Secretary of State, and the members of the alien's immediate family.
+Visa Type Eligibility Status for Consideration for Reclassification Description Foreign Government Officials A-1 Eligible Ambassador, public minister, career, diplomatic or consular officer who has been accredited by a foreign government recognized de jure by the United States and who is accepted by the President or by the Secretary of State, and the members of the alien's immediate family.
 A-2 Eligible Other foreign government officials or employees who have been accredited by a foreign government recognized de jure by the United States, who are accepted by the Secretary of State, and members of their immediate family.
 A-3 Eligible Attendants, servants, or personal employees of A-1 and A-2, and members of their immediate family.
-Visitors · B-1 B-2 Ineligible An alien having a residence in a foreign country which the alien has no intention of abandoning and who is visiting the United States temporarily for business or temporarily for pleasure.
+Visitors B-1 B-2 Ineligible An alien having a residence in a foreign country which the alien has no intention of abandoning and who is visiting the United States temporarily for business or temporarily for pleasure.
 Aliens in n Transit C-1 C-1D C-2 C-3 C-4 Ineligible An alien in immediate and continuous transit through the United States, or an alien who qualifies as a person entitled to pass in transit to and from the United Nations Headquarters District and foreign countries.
-Crewme en D-1 D-2 Ineligible An alien crewman serving in good faith as such in a capacity required for normal operation and service on board a vessel, or aircraft, who intends to enter temporarily and solely in pursuit of the alien's calling as a crewman and to depart from the United States with the vessel or aircraft on which the alien arrived or some other vessel or aircraft.
-Treaty T raders and Treaty Investo rs E-1 E-2 An alien entitled to enter the United States under and in pursu the provisions of a treaty of commerce and navigation betwee E-3 Eligible An alien entitled to enter the United States solely to perform services in a specialty occupation in the United States if the alien is a national of the Commonwealth of Australia.
-Academ ic Students F-1 Ineligible An alien having a residence in a foreign country which the alien has no intention of abandoning, who is a bona fide student qualified to pursue a full course of study and who seeks to enter the United States temporarily and solely for the purpose of pursuing such a course of study at an established college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program in the United States.
+Crewme n D-1 D-2 Ineligible An alien crewman serving in good faith as such in a capacity required for normal operation and service on board a vessel, or aircraft, who intends to enter temporarily and solely in pursuit of the alien's calling as a crewman and to depart from the United States with the vessel or aircraft on which the alien arrived or some other vessel or aircraft.
+Treaty T raders and Treaty Investor rs E-1 E-2 Eligible An alien entitled to enter the United States under and in pursuance of the provisions of a treaty of commerce and navigation between the United States and the foreign state of which the alien is a national, and the spouse and children of any such alien if accompanying or following the alien.
+E-3 Eligible An alien entitled to enter the United States solely to perform services in a specialty occupation in the United States if the alien is a national of the Commonwealth of Australia.
+Academic Students F-1 Ineligible An alien having a residence in a foreign country which the alien has no intention of abandoning, who is a bona fide student qualified to pursue a full course of study and who seeks to enter the United States temporarily and solely for the purpose of pursuing such a course of study at an established college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program in the United States.
 F-2 Ineligible The alien spouse and minor children of any F-1 alien.